1942

 but when the crystals were exposed to the air

-The sounds slowly died away.
+Gradually the sounds died away.

-After about twenty minutes all was quiet.
+After twenty minutes or so all was quiet.

 The extractor fans in the ceiling were switched on